FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 Is is RECOMMENDED that provisioning methods use EAP-TLS in preference to any other TLS-based EAP methods.
-As the credentials for other methods are predefined and known in advanc, those methods offer little benefit over EAP-TLS.
+As the credentials for other methods are predefined and known in advance, those methods offer little benefit over EAP-TLS.

 ## EAP-NOOB